 Jessica joined Watsi on November 27th, 2014.
-Four years ago, Jessica became the 2444th member to automatically support a new Watsi patient every month.
-Since then, 4,014 more people have become monthly donors!
-Jessica's most recent donation supported Nikai, a nine-year-old from Kenya, to fund clubfoot surgery.
+Five years ago, Jessica joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Jessica's most recent donation supported Roy, a playful baby boy from Kenya, for corrective surgery to heal his birth condition.